chapeter/CHROnIC/README.md

 In our example channel ID is cSzyGtq9

-Navigate to the portal and submit a new job with channel id of cSzyGtq9
+Navigate to [http://localhost](http://localhost) and submit a new job with channel id of cSzyGtq9

 Clean up
 ```